opensearch-project/documentation-website/_security/configuration/best-practices.md

 Details on configuring client certificate authentication can be found at [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication)

-## 3. Prefer SSO via SAML or OpenID for Dashboards authentication
+## 3. Prefer SSO using SAML or OpenID for Dashboards authentication

-Implementing Single Sign-On (SSO) via protocols like Security Assertion Markup Language (SAML) or OpenID for Dashboards authentication enhances security by delegating credentials management to a dedicated system.
+Implementing Single Sign-On (SSO) using protocols like Security Assertion Markup Language (SAML) or OpenID for Dashboards authentication enhances security by delegating credentials management to a dedicated system.

 This reduces direct involvement with passwords in OpenSearch, streamlining authentication processes and preventing clutter in the internal user database.
 For more information visit the [SAML section of the OpenSearch documentation]({{site.url}}{{site.baseurl}}/security/authentication-backends/saml/).